Ta Kung Pao: Organization

 The paper is state-owned, controlled by the Liaison Office of the Central Government in Hong Kong.
 The head office of Ta Kung Pao is located on Hennessy Road, Wan Chai, Hong Kong Island, with offices in mainland China, such as in Beijing, Shanghai, Tianjin, Inner-Mongolia and Guangzhou.

+The paper's Asia-Pacific head office is in Hing Wai Centre (興偉中心), Tin Wan, Aberdeen, Hong Kong.
+Its China head office is in Chaoyang District, Beijing.
+Previously the head office was in Kodak House Phase 2 (柯達大廈二期), North Point, Hong Kong.